Windows released its newest operating system, Windows 10, back in July 2015. Since then, it has become a popular OS.

 It is constantly updated, and overall has been pretty well received.
-As of November 2017 it was running on some 600 million devices, and in 2018 Windows 10 become more widespread than Windows 7, thereby becoming the most single used Windows version overall.
+As of 2018, Windows 10 become more widespread than Windows 7, thereby becoming the most single used Windows version overall.

 Here’s what you should know

 When Windows was first released, Microsoft’s upgrade tool (GWX) was delivered via Windows Update to eligible computers.
 The free upgrade offer officially ended July 30, 2016, and the upgrade tool was removed.